 - A friendly, thoughtful staff that is happy to help make your stay more enjoyable.

 Hotel-Pension Wild offers guests exceptional value for money.
-Set in a beautiful old building, it’s just a short walk from many of the main attractions and a metro station.
+Set in a beautiful old building in the city centre, it’s just a short walk from many of the main attractions and a metro station.
 The rooms come with comfortable beds, towels, toiletries, linen, and a fan.
 A delicious breakfast is also served each day.
+It’s an ideal base if you’ve got only a few days in Vienna.

 Our Favorite Splurge Hotel – The Guesthouse Vienna